potatob01/potatob01.github.io/content/movies/kpop-demon-hunters/index.md

 draft = false
 title = 'KPop Demon Hunters'
 image = "cover.jpg"
-description = "8/10 - A real plot, real characters, and gorgeous animation."
+description = "7.5/10 - While light, a real plot, real characters, and gorgeous animation."
 +++

 Before I get into the actual movie, can we talk about that name?
 Like, I get that it's probably hard to think of a title for a movie like this.
 But KPop Demon Hunters could not have been the best choice.
 It just makes the movie feel so much more childish than it should be.